Bailiwick of Utrecht

 The Bailiwick of Utrecht of the Teutonic Order (Ridderlijke Duitse Orde Balije van Utrecht) is a chivalric order based in Utrecht, Netherlands.
 It originated in 1231 as a division of the order of Teutonic Knights.

 During the Protestant Reformation most of the members became Protestant, mainly Reformed or Lutheran.
 The Bailiwick cut its ties with the order based in the Holy Roman Empire and placed itself under the protection of the United Provinces of the Netherlands.

 The order was briefly suppressed during the Napoleonic era, but revived in 1815 after the restoration of the House of Orange.
 In 1995 it returned to the Duitse Huis (Teutonic House) as its headquarters, a building that dates from 1348.

 Foundation

 The Teutonic Order originated in 1190 during the siege of Acre in the Holy Land during the Third Crusade.

 At first the mission was to nurse the sick and wounded crusaders.
 In 1198 a military element was added.

 The mission was to fight the enemies of Christendom, particularly in the Holy Land, and to protect pilgrims to the holy land.

 The statutes of the order were confirmed by Pope Innocent III in a bull of 19 February 1199.

 The Teutonic Order was particularly active in the Baltic region.

-However, it had many branches in the west to provide sources of funds and of recruits.
+However, it had many branches in western Europe to provide sources of funds and of recruits.

 As with other religious institutions, the order depended on donations of land and buildings from princes and private individuals.
 The income could then support the troops.

 The order soon established an organization throughout the German Empire of bailiwicks headed by a land commander reporting to the German master.

 Below the land commander were commanders, who administered the order's property.